 One study (Greene) involving a nationally representative sample of shelter youth and interviews of street youth in multiple cities found that about 28% of youth living on the street and 10% of those in shelters engage in survival sex in exchange for food, shelter or money.
 Another study done in New York by Covenant House, a provider of services to homeless youth, found that approximately one in four youth had been a victim of sex trafficking or had engaged in survival sex, and that 48% of those who engaged in a commercial sex activity did so because they didn’t have a safe place to stay.
 One of the largest studies on this topic was released in 2017 by Covenant House and research partners, which included interviews with almost 1,000 homeless young people across 13 cities in the United States and Canada.
 The findings demonstrated that nearly one-fifth of homeless youth in the United States and Canada are victims of human trafficking.
 This figure was much higher among LGBT and transgender youth.
-Many homeless youth are young people defined as Transition Age Youth (TAY)--those between the ages of 16 and 24--who no longer qualify for state custody, foster care or youth shelters such as 1736 Family Crisis Center, Saving Innocence, and Covenant House, my research partners in Los Angeles.
+Many homeless youth are young people defined as Transition Age Youth (TAY)–those between the ages of 16 and 24–who no longer qualify for state custody, foster care or youth shelters.
+Many TAY are served by organizations, such as 1736 Family Crisis Center, Saving Innocence, and Covenant House, my research partners in Los Angeles.

 The good news is there are many ways to help.
 Many excellent organizations such as Safe Horizon and Los Angeles’ Jenesee Center offer vital services to runaway youth and women experiencing IPV, including housing, and mental health and legal services.
 And cities around the country are getting serious about solving the homelessness crisis as well; Los Angeles recently announced homelessness is a major priority for the local government, which has vowed to find solutions to the problem.
 The city of Los Angeles government spent $3.2 million on IPV programs in 2013-14, which funded intervention efforts, educational programs, and shelters.
 During the same period, New York spent $107.2 million, while San Francisco spent $4 million and Chicago $3.3 million on similar programs, according to the LA Times.